pycontribs/ruyaml/README.rst

 ruamel.yaml
 ===========

+Starting with 0.10.7 the package has been reorganise and the commandline utility is in its own package ``ruamel.yaml.cmd`` (so installing ``ruamel.yaml`` doesn't pull in possible irrelevant modules only used in the commandline utility)

 ``ruamel.yaml`` is a YAML package for Python.
 It is a derivative of Kirill Simonov's `PyYAML 3.11 <https://bitbucket.org/xi/pyyaml>`_ which supports YAML1.1